-^{}during treatment in the parent neuropsychiatric safety study

-^{}either the end of the extension study or the end of the parent neuropsychiatric safety study
+- during treatment in the parent neuropsychiatric safety study - † either the end of the extension study or the end of the parent neuropsychiatric safety study for those subjects not enrolled into the extension study

-The number of subjects who experienced MACE, MACE+ and all-cause death was similar or lower among patients treated with varenicline than patients treated with placebo.
+The number of subjects who experienced MACE, MACE+ and all-cause death was similar or lower among patients treated with CHANTIX than patients treated with placebo.
 The number of events observed overall was too low to distinguish meaningful differences between the treatment arms.